 Watch out for currency conversion margins of around 1% charged by most firms and check if you can fund accounts in foreign currency using a cheaper third-party currency transfer specialist to do the transfer.

 If you don’t mind the US$10,000 minimum, Interactive Brokers looks the best for a range of markets.
-Fidelity and EverTrade offer some interesting markets at a fair commission.
+Fidelity offers some interesting markets at a fair commission.
 Charles Schwab’s telephone dealing service may be the only choice for certain countries, but you’ll pay a high price.
-E*Trade may suit smaller accounts looking to invest in a handful of major markets, while Fidelity is now a reasonable option if you want to invest more widely.

-Many US stock brokers will accept non-resident retail clients, although some discount online stock brokers may not consider it worth their while.
+Many US stockbrokers will accept non-resident retail clients, although some discount online stockbrokers may not consider it worth their while.
 Interactive Brokers, Charles Schwab and EverTrade have all confirmed that they will, although in the case of Charles Schwab this does not currently apply to the Global Account.
 Interactive Brokers has registered offices in several countries and may choose to accept foreign clients through those instead of the US office.
 Fidelity does not appear to accept non-residents.